abelzis/Vector-class/README.md

 # Should I use your class instead of `std::vector`?

-**Answer**: No. You shouldn't use it as it's not as stable, probably not as efficient overall.
+**Answer**: **No**.
+You shouldn't use it as it's not as stable, probably not as efficient overall.
 And there are still many functions missing.
 Iterators are probably buggy either.
 Just stick with `std::vector` as it's standart.

 Yes only if you want to improve it yourself and use with careful considerations.